ChromeOS: Material Design and app runtime for Chrome

 Although the Google Native Client has been available on ChromeOS since 2010, there originally were few Native Client apps available, and most ChromeOS apps were still web apps.
 However, in June 2014, Google announced at Google I/O that ChromeOS would both synchronise with Android phones to share notifications and begin to run Android apps, installed directly from Google Play.
 This, along with the broadening selection of Chromebooks, laid the groundwork for future ChromeOS development.

 At the same time, Google was also moving towards the then-new Material Design design language for its products, which it would bring to its web products as well as Android Lollipop.
 One of the first Material Design items to come to ChromeOS was a new default wallpaper.
 Google's Material Design experiment for ChromeOS were added to the stable version with Chrome 117.

+Merger with Android

+After some rumors, Google confirmed in July 2025 that ChromeOS will "merge" with Android under one unified platform.
+It was formally announced at the Snapdragon Summit in September 2025.
+Internally, it is known as codename Aluminium OS.

+The existing Linux-based ChromeOS will be replaced by a desktop-optimized Android-based operating system.
+The same Android software would run on desktop and mobile and be adapted for the different display sizes.
+Like ChromeOS, the desktop version of Aluminium will work on both ARM and x86 processors.
+The latter port is expected to be the first mainline maintained x86 architecture version of Android.